microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure (Rate My Professor)/Blockchain on Azure.md

     _Copying the endpoint URL_

-1. Use your favorite text or program editor to open the file named **truffle.js** in the "truffle" folder.
+1. Use your favorite text or program editor (like [VSCode](https://code.visualstudio.com/)) to open the file named **truffle.js** in the "truffle" folder.
 Replace its contents with the statements below.
 Then replace ENDPOINT_URL on line 4 with the URL on the clipboard minus the leading "http://" and the trailing port number (for example, ":8545"), and replace PORT_NUMBER on line 5 with the port number you removed from the URL.

     ```javascript
     module.exports = {